tericcabrel/node-ts-starter/README.md

 ```bash
 yarn start
 ```
-The application will be launched by [Nodemon,](https://nodemon.com) so it will restart automatically on file change.
+The application is launched by [Nodemon,](https://nodemon.com) which automatically restart the application on file change.